 Asplenium nidus is an epiphytic ferm and part of the Aspleniaceae family.
-It is often called 'Birds nest fern' and is native to Tropical Asia and Tropical Africa.
+Its native range is Malesia to N. & NE.
+Queensland, it is often called 'Birds nest fern'.
 Fronds are strap shaped and shiny, bright green with dark brown midribs.
-The fronds grow in an inverted cone shape, there is a nest like centre (hence the name) that collects falling debris.
+The fronds grow in an inverted cone shape, there is a nest-like centre (hence the name) that collects falling debris.
 Sporangia forms in clusters on the undersides of fronds.

 Height: Approximately 35cm in height from base of pot

 Light: Bright indirect light, meaning the plant sees the sun for 0-4 hours per day - this could be through trees or a translucent curtain, it’s important for the plant to see the sky in order to thrive.